bishopZ/kabuki-motion/Readme.md

 ## Motivation

-A starter project for publishing a single-page web app that creates both a react.js development environment and live production server.
+A starter project for publishing a single-page web app that creates both a react/flux development environment and live production server.

+## The Technology Stack

+### Server

+Heroku, Node, Express

+### Development Environment

+Webpack, Babel, Sass, ESLint, Uglifiy

+### Client

+Flux Architecture with Immutable, React and Alt

 ## Installation